Totoleheros/tppa-compliant-motorized-polar-alignment/README.md

 constexpr bool AXIS_REV_ALT = true;

 // Motor Currents (in mA)
+// -> ALT is set low (300mA) to prevent overheating inside the UMOT housing.
+//    Increase to 400mA only if you experience stalling in extreme cold.
-// -> Lower these values if your motors get too hot to touch. constexpr uint16_t RMS_CURRENT_AZM = 600;
+//    AZM can stay at 600mA (Harmonic Drive has good ventilation). constexpr uint16_t RMS_CURRENT_AZM = 600;
-constexpr uint16_t RMS_CURRENT_ALT = 800;
+constexpr uint16_t RMS_CURRENT_ALT = 300;

 /* ───── FEEDBACK LOOP THRESHOLDS (For advanced users) ───── */
 // You can tighten or loosen the Active Feedback Loop behavior here: